 Mothers of Invention – “Climate change is a man-made problem — with a feminist solution!”
 Each episode of this podcast features the Mothers of Invention driving powerful solutions to climate change – from the grassroots to the courtroom, the front lines to the boardroom – all over the world.
 Created by Mary Robinson — the first female President of Ireland and climate justice campaigner is one of the women leading the global climate movement — and Maeve Higgins, an Irish comic based in New York.

-New Weather Institute – “The New Weather Institute is a co-op and a think-tank, created to accelerate the rapid transition to a fair economy that thrives within planetary boundaries.
+New Weather Institute – “a co-op and a think-tank, created to accelerate the rapid transition to a fair economy that thrives within planetary boundaries.
 We find, design and advocate ways of working and living that are more humane, reasonable and effective.”
 Projects include Modern Folk Tales, a monthly blog of essays and new or reimagined folk tales.

-Power Culture – Power-Culture is a place to explore our energy generation through the arts
+Power Culture – a place to explore our energy generation through the arts.

 RealClimate – RealClimate is a commentary site on climate science by working climate scientists for the interested public and journalists.
 It aims to provide a quick response to developing stories and provide the context sometimes missing in mainstream commentary.

-Schumacher College – Schumacher College is an international centre for nature-based education, personal transformation and collective action.
+Schumacher College – an international centre for nature-based education, personal transformation and collective action.

 Sounding Coastal Conversations – a research project about social and environmental change in North Norfolk, using sound, music and different kinds of listening, to explore the ways in which the coast is changing and how peoples’ lives are changing with it.
 The project home is Blakeney village and the research activities focus upon the village, Blakeney National Nature Reserve, and North Norfolk more generally.